KrishnaMurali177/Algorithms-for-Data-Guided-Business-Intelligence/README.md

 ## Deep Neural Network Architectures for defect detection
 Detecting defects on textured surfaces using Image segmentation to detect the pixels where the defect occurs in the given image.
 Dataset - https://hci.iwr.uni-heidelberg.de/content/weakly-supervised-learning-industrial-optical-inspection
-Implementing the approach given in the [paper](https://arxiv.org/abs/1505.04597)
+Implementing the approach given in this specific [paper](https://arxiv.org/abs/1505.04597).

 ## Generalized Linear Models - Logistic regression
 Build and analyze a logistic regression model in R using all the features as predictors.
 Scrutinize the model by reducing predictors according to significance and combining predictors to produce a better model